NeuralTrust/docs.neuraltrust.ai/docs/ai-gateway/getting-started/introduction.md

 An AI Gateway can be viewed as a specialized system similar to an API Gateway, but designed specifically for Agents and LLM workloads.
 Traditional API Gateways act as middlemen between clients and multiple backend services—handling important tasks like:
 :::tip
-Set up your AI Gateway in minutes with our [quickstart guide](./quickstart.md)
+Set up your AI Gateway in minutes with our [step-by-step guide](./step-by-step.md)
 :::

 - Routing (which service should get the request)